Country Yossi: Country Yossi Magazine

 In 1988, Toiv began publishing an English-language monthly advertising magazine called Country Yossi Magazine, distributed in New York City.
 Many types of topics are discussed including Torah, Humor, People, Opinion, Real Life, Sound Off, Letters to the Editor etc. and often controversial issues are broached by its writers.
 Various articles relating to the controversy surrounding Chabad messianism were published in the 1990s.
 In the acknowledgments for her book Holy Brother: Inspiring Stories and Enchanted Tales about Rabbi Shlomo Carlebach, author Yitta Halberstam Mandelbaum thanks Toiv for his willingness to print many of her controversial articles, including one about musician-rabbi Shlomo Carlebach which led to her writing that biography.

 Through his magazine and radio show, Toiv has promoted the careers of many singers and entertainers catering to the Orthodox Jewish market, including Dovid Gabay, Avi Newmark, Yacov Young, Shua Kessin, Yossi Green, Eli Gerstner, and Shauli.
-His career has inspired many others including Yossi Green (songwriter), Lenny Solomon (Shlock Rock) and Sheya Mendlowitz (Producer).
+His career has inspired many others including Yossi Green (songwriter), Lenny Solomon (Shlock Rock) and Sheya Mendlowitz (producer).

 Music and songs

 Toiv has collaborated with Heshy Walfish on 15 humorous music albums on Orthodox Jewish themes for children.
 Many songs are parodies of mainstream songs that Toiv has adapted to convey Jewish messages.
-Toiv created the characters Kivi and Tuki, and the Shteeble-Hoppers, for these albums.
+Toiv created the characters Kivi and Tuki for these albums.

 Toiv wrote the lyrics for a 2008 NCSY CD, The Jewish Version, that parodied contemporary pop, rock, and punk hits.
 Toiv parodied "Hey There Delilah" as "Hey There Gedaliah", rewrote "Numb" as "Dumb", and recast "No One" as "Shalom".
 He composed one of the songs on Shua Kessin's 2009 album.
 He also wrote the lyrics to "Daddy Come Home" by the Yeshiva Boys Choir, the music video for which amassed over 11 million views on YouTube.

+He recently created the new theme song for Sid Rosenberg's #1 rated talk show Sid and Friends.